7 Steps To Starting Your Own Staffing Agency

 Marketing is a pivotal part of any staffing agency because it needs to happen on two fronts.
 You don’t just need clients, you need workers to sign up for your service, so you have something to provide your clients.

-A great marketing plan will encompass outreach to both companies and workers.
-You can do this by searching through common talent pools like Linkedin or conduct searches locally.
+A great staffing marketing plan will encompass outreach to both companies and workers.
+You can do this by searching through common talent pools like LinkedIn or conducting searches locally.

 Staffing Agency Business Outlook

 Global staffing industry revenue has been steadily growing since 2009.
 With more companies switching to a distributed model, a growing need for competent staffers is apparent as application piles continue to tower over HR staff.

 Finding the right workers in an international pool can be challenging and a great staffing agency will have insider intel that you won’t be able to find on the average LinkedIn profile.
 As of 2020, the global staffing revenue was at about 497bn USD and 144.5bn USD in the U.S. alone.

 With these numbers continuing to grow (and only a slight dip from the COVID-19 pandemic) it’s safe to conclude that this is a solid industry to enter at this time.